 SERVICES PROVIDED

-Contractor will provide legal services to the State of Vermont with respect to investigation, preparation, filing, prosecution, and appeal of civil claims and/or actions for damages, penalties, injunctions, and other legal recovery and/or relief arising from the harms and deception of global warming by the fossil fuel companies.
+Contractor will provide legal services to the State of Vermont with respect to investigation, preparation, filing, prosecution, and appeal of civil claims and/or actions for damages, penalties, injunctions, and other legal recovery and/or relief relating to climate change and the fossil fuel industry’s deception of the Vermont public regarding such matters.

 Contractor shall appear for the State of Vermont and assist the AGO in the conduct of any litigation involving fossil fuel companies as provided for herein (“Litigation”).
 Specifically, Contractor shall report to and be subject to supervision of the AGO in the conduct of Litigation.
 Contractor shall consult with the AGO, which shall retain control over decision-making, and have final authority over all aspects of Litigation.
 Contractor shall assist in Litigation under the direction of the AGO.